 If you are a married couple, the options are weighed carefully by your estate planning attorney both in consideration of the age of the parties, the length of the marriage, whether children are all from the marriage, or include children of previous marriages.
 In addition, the current value and make-up of the estate, as well as the projected future value of the estate based on the life expectancy of each individual need to be considered.

-The type of Living Trust you need will largely been driven by tax considerations.
+The type of Living Trust you need will largely be driven by tax considerations.
 Federal tax law provides each of us with an exemption amount that will not be subject to federal estate taxes.
 Not so long ago, that exemption was as low as $650,000.
-In 2017 that exemption, also known as the “exemption equivalent amount” or “unified credit amount,” was set at $5,490,000, and will increase annually at the rate of inflation.
-A married couple has the ability to double this exemption, meaning that a couple could conceivably pass up to nearly $11 Million free from federal estate taxes.
+In 2019 that exemption, also known as the “exemption equivalent amount” or “unified credit amount,” increased to $11.4 million.
+A married couple has the ability to double this exemption, meaning that a couple could conceivably pass up to nearly $22.8 Million free from federal estate taxes.

 As you might imagine, a very small percentage of our population today face the impact of estate taxes.
 Therefore, today’s planning is somewhat less focused on the estate tax and more on which type of plan best suits traditional or blended families, and the tax considerations are more focused on avoiding or minimizing capital gains taxes for surviving spouses and heirs.